 Scent: Sharp, sweet, and minty.
 Very much like Wintergreen.

 Also Known As: Black Birch, Cherry Birch, Mahogany Birch, Southern Birch, Sweet Birch

 Caution: Do not use on epileptics.
 Do not use when pregnant.
 Do not use on children.

-Extracted by: Steam distillation of the bark Bark is steam distilled, 1st distillation
+Extracted by: Steam distillation of the bark, 1st distillation